BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Thato-Pilusa/README.md

     -A quick start guide or link to more detailed instructions.

 ## 12. How can you succinctly convey the purpose and key features of a product?
-    -Use a single sentence to describe the product’s purpose (e.g., "This tool helps you organize tasks efficiently").
+    -Use a single sentence to describe the product’s purpose (e.g., "This tool helps organize tasks efficiently").
     -List key features in bullet points for easy scanning.
     -Highlight the main benefit or problem it solves.
     -Use simple, direct language to avoid confusion.